 Securities that have fixed or determinable payments and a fixed maturity date, which we intend to and have the ability to hold to maturity, are classified as held-to-maturity which includes our term deposits included in cash equivalents.
 Held-to-maturity financial assets are initially recognized in the unaudited consolidated balance sheet at fair value plus directly attributable transaction costs, and subsequently measured at amortized cost using the effective interest rate method, less any impairment losses.
-The Company currently does not hold any financial assets designated as HTM.
+The

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2011 and 2010
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)

-(Unaudited)